Cougar at Glacier

 When Hiking, Have Backup Trail Options

-If you’re planning on hiking the most popular trail in the area, you may arrive and find out that everyone else was too.
+If you plan on hiking the most popular trail in the area, you may arrive and find out that everyone else was, too.

-If the parking lot is packed and you want to have distance between you and everyone else out there, it’s best to have a backup trail option.
+If the parking lot is packed, it’s best to have a backup trail option.
 And honestly, a few times, the backup trails have ended up being even better than the popular ones ever could have been!

-Here are two backup trail examples from our own personal experience:
+Here are two backup trail examples from our own experience:

 Cindy at Rainier National Park Pano